 The bill authorizes Alabama counties and municipalities to impose an additional residential building permit fee of up to $20, which will be allocated to the Alabama Construction Trade Academy Fund.
-This initiative is designed to combat the shortage of skilled tradesmen in the residential construction sector, which has been affecting housing affordability.
-The bill amends Section 34-14A-20 of the Code of Alabama 1975, allowing the fund to accept federal, state, and private funding, and establishes a grant program to support construction trade education.
-Key amendments include the removal of specific funding requirements and the introduction of provisions for the board to itemize fund deposits by their origin.
+This fee will apply to various permits related to residential construction, such as building, mechanical, plumbing, and electrical permits, and aims to address the shortage of skilled tradesmen in the industry, thereby improving housing affordability.
+The bill also amends Section 34-14A-20 of the Code of Alabama 1975, allowing the fund to receive federal, state, and private funding, rather than being limited to direct budgetary sources.
+It establishes a grant program to support construction trade education, ensuring that the advisory council's membership reflects the state's diversity and requiring the board to report on funded projects and their outcomes.

-Additionally, the bill modifies funding guidelines for projects supported by the Alabama Home Builders Foundation by eliminating the previous requirement for matching funds from private sources.
-Instead, it stipulates that the board cannot award funds exceeding the amount deposited into the fund from the county or municipality of the recipient unless authorized by the Alabama Home Builders Foundation.
-The bill also mandates quarterly distribution of funds, annual reporting by recipients, and the return of proceeds from the sale of equipment or materials acquired with the funding back into the fund.
-Importantly, funds collected under this act cannot be used for continuing education required by any professional licensing board or agency in the state.
+Additionally, the bill modifies the funding guidelines for projects supported by the Alabama Home Builders Foundation by removing the previous requirement for matching funds from private sources, which was set at a minimum of 10 percent and capped at 25 percent of awarded state funds.
+The new language stipulates that the board shall not award funds exceeding the amount deposited into the fund from the county or municipalities where the recipient is domiciled, unless authorized by the Alabama Home Builders Foundation.
+The bill mandates quarterly distribution of funds to recipients, who must submit a proposed operating budget and annual reports on their programs and activities.
+It also specifies that proceeds from the sale of equipment or materials acquired with the funding must be returned to the fund and clarifies that funds collected under this act cannot be used for continuing education required by any professional licensing board or agency within the state.
 The act is set to take effect on October 1, 2025.

 Statutes affected: